Choose your settings

 Business expenses: Deductible or not?

 As an entrepreneur, you know that you can deduct some of your expenses from your business income.
-The trick is knowing which ones and when!
+The basic principle for determining whether you can deduct expenses is that they must have been incurred with the objective of generating business income.
+They must also be reasonable based on your business circumstances.

 Home office